Heritage advice

 Most types of development in a heritage conservation area will need to be approved through a development application process.

-Our Heritage Advisor is able to provide specialist advice to Council and the community on heritage protection and maintenance.
+Our Heritage Officer is able to provide specialist advice to Council and the community on heritage conservation and maintenance.

-The Heritage Advisor is available on the first Tuesday of each month and can provide advice on:
+The Heritage Officer is available during normal office hours and can provide advice on:

-Our heritage advisor can also provide assistance if you’re applying for State Government funding for works to a heritage item you own.
+Our Heritage Officer can also provide assistance if you’re applying for State Government funding for works to a heritage item you own.

-You can make an appointment to see or speak to the heritage advisor by filling out the form linked at the bottom of this page.
+You can make an appointment to see or speak to the Heritage Officer by filling out the form linked at the bottom of this page.

 Specialised Heritage Consultants can assist you in preparing a development application and provide advice on the maintenance of your heritage item.
-The Office of Environment and Heritage has a directory of Heritage Professionals who offer a range of services.
+The Australian Heritage Services Directory helps owners and managers of heritage places connect with heritage-related businesses and professional services.

 FAQs